test1234d5x2/Wallet-Guru/README For Submission.md

 - Run the command <code>peer lifecycle chaincdoe commit -o orderer1-ordererorg:7050 --channelID expensechannel --name basic --version 1.0 --sequence 1 --tls --cafile /path/to/orderer/ca/file --peerAddresses peer1-peerorg:7051 --tlsRootCertFiles /path/to/peer1/ca/file</code>
 - Now the chaincode should have installed.
 To check this is true, go to the Docker window and you should see 4 extra containers that started with "dev-peer...".
 A further method to check is to run the command <code>peer lifecycle chaincode queryinstalled -C expensechannel -n basic</code>.
 - The blockchain is now running!

+### Running the API connecting the frontend to the blockchain
+- Navigate to the <code>middlewareAPI</code> folder using a separate terminal window.
+- Run the command <code>npm install</code>
+- Run the command <code>npm run dev</code>
+- This part is now complete.